Omega Speedmaster: Omega Speedmaster Automatic

 Omega Speedmaster Automatic (informally known as the Speedmaster Reduced) is a line of chronograph wristwatches based on the Omega Speedmaster and produced by Omega SA.
 The Speedmaster Reduced was first introduced in 1988 as a smaller, cheaper version of the Omega Speedmaster.
 With a case that measures 39mm in diameter it is smaller than its big brother the Speedmaster Professional which has a case size of 42mm.
 The Speedmaster Reduced went out of production in 2009.

 Starting with a base movement of the Omega 3220, a Dubois Depraz chronograph module is mounted on top.

 Automatic Racing models

 The Speedmaster has also seen iterations within motor racing, in particular the Automatic 'Racing' models.
-This differ from the Professional models by having a slightly smaller case (38mm as opposed to 42mm).
-Michael Schumacher was one of the brand's key representatives during the early 2000s and had his own dedicated line of models.
+Originally this differ from the Professional models having a slightly smaller 38mm and 40mm cases and an automatic movement, as opposed to the professionals 42mm case and manual wound movement.
+Michael Schumacher was one of the brand's key representatives during the early 2000s and had his own dedicated line of the 38mm Racing models.

-Omega did produce at least one Racing model with the 42mm Speedmaster Professional case in 2003.
-The watch has the exclusive Omega calibre 3301 movement, a carbon fibre dial, and was given the model number 3552.59.
+The current line of Speedmaster Racing models have been increased to a larger 44.25-mm case utilizing the automatic Omega 9900 Calibre.